theleapofcode/rxjs-demo/README.md

 * Click on right side of window to print co-ordinates in console.
 * Click on 'Get Data' button to make ajax call to backend and print JSON data in console.
+* Click on 'Get Data (cache)' button to make ajax call only once to server and cache the response.
+JSON response is printed in console.
+Subsequent clicks gets the data from cache and not from server.
+Check the network tab in dev console to verify.

 ## Node demo
 Run the node demo `npm run nodedemo -s <option>`